smitelli/cosmodoc/src/content/topics/adlib-functions/index.md

     2x="sine-phase-1368x.png"
     3x="sine-phase-2052x.png" >}}

 A few interesting properties exist: Adding or subtracting 180 degrees (or &pi; radians) perfectly negates the output of the function, flipping the wave upside-down compared to its unmodified version.
-Adding 90 degrees (&pi; radians) or subtracting 270 degrees (3&pi; &#8725; 2 radians) turns the sine function into a cosine function.
+Adding 90 degrees (&pi; radians) or subtracting 270 degrees (3&pi; &frasl; 2 radians) turns the sine function into a cosine function.

 For a single waveform, phase is entirely inaudible -- it is impossible for the human ear to detect the absolute position of an oscillating signal in time.
 When multiple signals are combined together, however, phase plays a significant role in determining how the individual waves interact to produce a cumulative output.